Adult Learning Specialist

 Educating Adults

 Starting as the trainer in the Air Force and going on to teach technical topics at six different colleges, Bob has experienced what works in technical training, both the good and the bad.
-Technology evolves faster than educational resources, so Bob created new courses, lessons, and lab assignments to prepare his students for success.
+Technology evolves faster than educational resources, so Bob created new courses, lessons, lab assignments and custom trainers to prepare his students for success.

 Practical Programmer